 Jeff is a lifelong Breaker.
 He started swimming for the club at age six , and continued for thirteen years until he left for post-secondary.
 Jeff specialized in 100 and 200 Breast, holding club records and competing at both OFSSA and Provincials.
 Jeff has been a Breakers coach for seven years and also currently holds the position of club president.
 Jeff takes his inspiration as a coach from the dedication, determination, and passion of his swimmers.
 He loves being there for them when they achieve their goals, break club records, or when they qualify for big competitions.
 He feels their disappointments, and ensures that he talks with them and makes them laugh during those times when they need an encouraging voice.
 To Jeff, being a coach is being a part of the growth and development of his swimmers.
 Being able to help mold young athletes for their futures through his mentorship and leadership is what excites him most about being a Breakers coach.

 Chris began swimming in 2000 with OSAC, and continued his training with them until 2012 before heading off to post-secondary.
 His specialty events were 100m and 200m backstroke, as well as 200m and 400m individual medley.
-He still holds nine individual OSAC club records and seven relay records.
+He still holds many individual OSAC club and relay records.
 Chris returned to swimming in 2016-2017 as an OSAC Master, winning five individual gold medals at the 2017 Canadian Masters Championships.
 Chris’ love of the swimming brought him back to the pool in 2019 as a Breakers coach so that he could help the next generation of swimmers enjoy and succeed at the sport.
 Chris is rewarded by the progress he sees happening, both with the swimmers and with the team as a whole.

 Sarah’s passion for swimming started as a youth when she competed with the Breakers Swim Team from the time she was twelve to eighteen.
 She was also a member of her high school swim team, was a lifeguard, and swimming instructor.
 In her adult life, Sarah continues to swim regularly, and is a certified Level 1 instructor.
 For Sarah, swimming is more than a sport.
 She believes it builds determination and confidence that extends beyond the pool deck and into the swimmers’ everyday lives.
 Sarah credits her excellent Breakers coaches for teaching her how to be the best swimmer and teammate she could be.
 Her desire is to continue this legacy by giving back to the next generation of Breakers swimmers through her coaching and mentoring.
 She is rewarded each time she sees the kids’ faces light up with confidence when they accomplish something they did not think they could do.